Civil Law for the victims of death and injury

 It is essential to know that the Claimant has an absolute right to choose his or her own solicitor.
 It is important that a solicitor is chosen who is experienced in personal injury work or fatal accidents compensation.
 It is rare to find a solicitor who deals with divorce or conveyance work that has the necessary experience to deal with compensation claims.
 This is sometimes forgotten in cases arising from road traffic collisions.
 Some Insurance Companies insist that Claimants use a solicitor from the Insurance Company panel of solicitors.
-It is important to guard against this, as from experience, most panel solicitors are inexperienced in dealing with serious or fatal injuries and the work can often be downgraded to an unqualified clerk.
+It is important that the client has freedom of choice.

 Who has the burden of Proof?

 The burden of proof usually rests with the Claimant.
 The standard of proof in Civil cases is based on the

 balance of probabilities, unlike in the criminal court where the proof has to be

 beyond all reasonable doubt.

 It will be seen, therefore, that for a Claimant to prove his or her case, a lesser degree of proof is required than in a similar criminal case being heard at Magistrates or Crown Court.
 This is important.
 It means that although a person may not have been charged with any criminal offence, or even if a person has been charged but acquitted of a criminal offence, it may still be possible for the relatives of the victim of a road incident to claim compensation.